2022 Klemensen Charities Updates

 We started out with a small project at a children orphanage in Ensenada, Mexico, we now find ourselves working in 12 countries!

-We use a portion of our revenue to create a perpetual fund to provide scholarships for children in rural communities and support women-owned businesses in developing countries.
+We utilize a portion of our revenues to create a perpetual fund to provide scholarships for children living in rural communities and support female-owned businesses in developing countries.

-Meet Aon, she is and amazing person and an ambitious young entrepreneur.
-At only 21 years old, she is currently a law student and have started a growing business with three locations in Thailand.
+Meet Aon, she's an amazing person and an ambitious young entrepreneur.
+She's only 21 years old and is currently studying Law at university and has launched a fast-growing business with three locations in Thailand.

 This is Mr. Gift, our taxi driver who later became one of our closest friend in the area.
 He is the one who took us to all the local schools.

-Ganesh is a Nepalese refugee working as a tailor in Thailand.
-He is working really hard to provide for his family in Myranmar.
+Ganesh is a Nepalese refugee who works as a tailor in Thailand.
+He speaks 8 languages fluently and works really hard to provide for his family in Myranmar.
 He happens to make some really awesome clothes!

-We believe the best way to improve quality of life for the children is through their parents.
-We look for opportunities to invest in small women-owned businesses to help expand their operations.
-According to statistics, women are much more likely to reinvest the income they earn into the welfare of their families, in education, health and home improvement.
+We believe the best way to improve the quality of life for children is through their parents.
+We seek out opportunities to invest in small, female-owned businesses to help grow their operations.

-Two third of the people who are illiterate are women.
-There are over 500 million women in the developing world who lacks literacy.
-That's a self-perpetuating problem because if you don't educate the women, you don't educate the next generation.
+Two thirds of people who are unliterate are women.
+In the developing world, there are over 500 million women who are not reading proficient.
+This is a self perpetuating issue because if you don't educate women, you don't educate the next generation.

-Most existing non-profits are dragged down with high over-head costs, competing for the depleting donor pool in which resulted in low wage & unenthused staff, and in turn creating minimal impact.
+Most of the existing nonprofits are mired in heavy overhead, competing for the depleted donor pool that has resulted in low wages and unexcited employees, creating minimal impact.

-What if non-profits turn into social enterprises to have the focus and tenacity of a blue-chip company?
-Quarterly reports - results, results, results.
-Setting audacious goals to create social impact and at the same time reaching these goals with sustainable development strategies.
+What if charities turned into social enterprises with the focus and tenacity of a blue chip company?
+Quarterly reports with goals and milestones.
+Setting bold goals for creating social impact while simultaneously reaching those goals through sustainable development strategies.

 Join our journey!
 We need more social entrepreneurs.